BrendanHiggins/BrendanHiggins.github.io/_pages/about.md

 This site is just a place to record interesting things in cybersecurity, technology, programming, literature, video games, and just about anything else.

-Opinions and ideas expressed gere are solely my own and do not express the views or opinions of my employer or any professional affiliation that I may have.
+Opinions and ideas expressed here are solely my own and do not express the views or opinions of my employer or any professional affiliation that I may have.

 I'll list all my certs here, but I often let them expire.  <sup style="font-size:.75em;">Certifications expiring is sort of a racket anyway.<sup>